cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 `parameter=value`
 If the value contains spaces, the entire option must be enclosed in quotes, for example:
 `"-t=c:\TotalTestProject\Unit Test\Suites\SimpleTest.testsuite"`
-To set the logging level of the CLI tools logging output, see the Debug Options below.
+To set the logging level of the CLI tools logging output, see [Debug Options](#debug-options).

 ### Debug Options
 The following table lists the debug parameters that can be used for all commands.